Thomas Dunbabin: Post-war career

 He returned to Oxford after the war where in 1945 he became a Reader in classical archaeology under Sir John Beazley.
 In 1952, as a Leverhulme Research Follow, he travelled widely to examine artefacts indicating oriental influence on Greek culture of the 7th century.
 This resulted in his book, The Western Greeks; The History of Sicily and South Italy from the Foundation of the Greek Colonies to 480 B.C.
 (1948).

 Dunbabin died from pancreatic cancer on 31 March 1955, twelve days before his 44th birthday.
 He was survived by his wife and two children, as well as, among other relatives, his father.

+Memorial services were held both in Athens and on Crete.
+In Athens, the funeral oration was delivered by the Cretan politician Emmanouil Papadoyannis, who had been a member of the resistance; on Crete the oration was given by Patrick Leigh-Fermor.